-1. Scale: future-proof your website
+1. Scale: future-proof your e-commerce site

 The scale of your business – both now and in the future – is probably the most important thing to consider before creating an e-commerce site.
 If you’re launching your business with just a couple of products, think about whether you’re likely to add to your range in a few months’ time.
 Designing a layout to sell 20 products is very different to three, so it’s worth thinking about your short-, medium- and long-term business goals upfront and planning your site with any growth in mind.
 If you don’t plan for every eventuality, you’re likely to run into design problems later on, and may find yourself spending time and money to get it right.

 2. Invest in wireframes to map out your customer journey

 Mapping the site out with wireframes is essential to ensure you have all the right elements in place to provide the optimum customer journey.
 Every page should have a strong Call to Action (CTA), including the Home Page.
 If someone only reads the top section of your site, have you made it easy enough for them to click through to find out more information or even go straight to buying the product?

 The wireframe process allows you to check where it makes sense to add a CTA so that you don’t miss out on any opportunities.
 It also gives you a sense of whether the CTA buttons are prominent enough, or too shouty.
 Skimping on this part of the planning process may save you money in the short-term, but it’s fundamental to getting the customer journey right.
 If your site doesn’t have the right CTAs, chances are you’re missing out on potential sales.
 Once the site’s live, you can refine the CTAs if you notice somebody’s not clicking on something – it’s better to have too many than not enough.